ashweeni-b/C/divisibility_by_operators/README.md

 ### Problem
 Write a program to check if a number is divisible by 2 or not.

+> Check if a number is even or odd.

 ### Input / Output
 - **Input:** Integer `num`
 - **Output:** 1 if number is divisible, else 0